lavanet/docs/docs/chains/celo-chain/celo-node.md

 ## Install Celo Docker Image 🚀

 Celo's node is built from a Docker image pulled using Docker CLI.
 This software is necessary to run a Celo RPC node.
 Before you start, be sure to install [Docker](https://www.docker.com/get-started).
+Once you have docker installed, input the following into the terminal:

 ```bash
 export CELO_IMAGE=us.gcr.io/celo-org/geth:mainnet